lyon-fnal/irmaData/Readme.md

     ]
 ```

-where you replace the paths to point to where you cloned this repository.
+where you replace the paths to point to where you cloned this repository and change `USER` accordingly.

 You will need to close your connection to the container and reattach for this to go into effect.